klaytn/hardhat-utils/README.md

 ### `explorer`

-Launches the [BlockScout](https://github.com/blockscout/blockscout) block explorer for current network.
+Launch the [BlockScout](https://github.com/blockscout/blockscout) block explorer for current network.
 See also: `deploy`.

-- `hh explorer` launches BlockScout containers, if one is not running.
+- `hh explorer` launches the BlockScout container that fetches block data from the JSON-RPC.
-- `hh explorer --stop` stops and removes the running BlockScout containers.

 ### `faucet`